This is the next century

 You can find it anywhere

-Yes, the future has been sold
+Yes, the future's been sold

 Every night we're gone